When the question of where to go the next holidays comes to your mind, do take my advice and visit the Victorian capital ‘Melbourne’!

 The first place in my top 3 goes to, The Great Ocean Road owing to my love for driving and nature.
-One of the world’s most incredible coastal drives, the Great Ocean Road winds its way for 243 kilometers along the southern coastline and is home to the famous 12 Apostles.
-Every turn brings in a scenic gem be it huge cliffs, towering rock stacks, raging surf, tranquil bays, beautiful beaches, lush forests or fun filled resort towns.
-Nature puts on a show with full flush on every turn of the road.
+One of the world’s most incredible coastal drives, the Great Ocean Road winds its way for 243 kilometres along the southern coastline and is home to the famous 12 Apostles.
+Every turn brings in a scenic gem be its huge cliffs, towering rock stacks, raging surf, tranquil bays, beautiful beaches, lush forests or fun-filled resort towns.
+Nature puts on a show with a full flush on every turn of the road.
 The region is packed with enjoyment and offers several outdoor activities such as surfing, scuba diving and sea kayaking to arts, cultural and heritage attractions.

 Image source – http://www.webjet.com.au/

 Taking a tram tour sounds awesome to me, what about you?

 Image source – urbanmelbourne.info